Put a Former Prosecutor on Your Side Passionate About Defending My Clients

 At Conageski Law, we recognize the specific challenges faced by our community members.
 Whether you're a lifelong resident or new to the area, we can help you navigate the complexities of DUI defense.
 Our familiarity with local courts and law enforcement practices allows us to craft a defense strategy tailored to your situation.
 We understand that a DUI charge can feel isolating, but you are not alone.
 We are committed to providing the support and guidance you need during this difficult time.

-Contact Our Brooksville DUI Attorney Today
+Get Your Brooksville DUI Attorney on Your Side Today

 A DUI conviction in Hernando County will result in a permanent criminal record that can seriously impact your future.
 As your Brooksville DUI attorney, it is my goal to help you avoid these negative, long-lasting consequences.
 I urge you to contact me as soon as possible so that we can work together in seeking a favorable result.